-Britain’s longest heat wave in five years to be tempered by cooler conditions
+Britain’s longest heat wave in five years is cooling down

 -

-Britain’s longest heat wave in five years to be tempered by cooler conditions
+Britain’s longest heat wave in five years is cooling down

 Britain’s longest heatwave in five years is set to be tempered by fresher conditions as a cool front sweeps in from the north.